sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 dropped them when they went to AArch64, and there was a [proposal][optional C] to make them optional in RISC-V but it [didn't fly][RVI BoD decision].

-Complaints about compressed instructions which I've heard most frequently:
+Complaints about compressed instructions which I've heard most frequently include:
 * Instructions can straddle cache lines, and other implementation-dependent boundaries, making implementation complicated and error-prone.
 * Potential number of instruction start points for instructions is large but